 I’m starting to feel like I’ve gotten quite behind on posting the recipes we are making lately…oh well, I will do my best to catch up!

 This simple recipe uses common ingredients and can be made quickly to put with a meal.
 We like to use it to flavor Orange Chicken and other stir-fried vegetables.
-It’s definitely not as sweet as the orange sauce that you might be used to getting from a Chinese takeout restaurant, but we think it tastes fresh and delicious.
+It’s not as sweet as the orange sauce that you might be used to getting from a Chinese takeout restaurant, but we think it tastes fresh and delicious.

 When we have this over fried chicken, we also serve it with some stir-fried veggies and rice or even just over riced broccoli for a super simple meal!